kejadlen/alki/README.md

 rake
 ```

-To record new cassettes in `test_alki.rb`, you need to use an actual access token and access token secret.
-These can be
+To record new cassettes in `test_alki.rb`, you need to use an actual access
-obtained from the development DB (assuming you've logged into Trello in the app) and temporarily used in the User
+token and access token secret.
+These can be obtained from the development DB
+(assuming you've logged into Trello in the app) and the `TEST_ACCESS_TOKEN` and
-object so that the initial request/response pair can be recorded.
-You'll then want to sanitize the request/response to
-use TEST_ACCESS_TOKEN instead of your real access token.
+`TEST_ACCESS_TOKEN_SECRET` environment variables set appropriately in
+`.test.envrc`.

 ### Jasmine